web analytics

 Managed by the Polsky Center, the George Shultz Innovation Fund provides up to $250,000 in co-investment funding for early stage tech ventures coming out of University of Chicago, Argonne National Laboratory, Fermilab, and the Marine Biological Laboratory.
 Graduate students can join a startup team and develop the business plan for these early-stage science and technology companies.

-Polsky Science and Technology Fellows will participate in many aspects of the technology commercialization process, with a focus on screening new invention disclosures for potential intellectual property (IP) protection, and analyzing the commercial landscape.
-Working with the PST team provides valuable technology management experience from scientific, legal, and business perspectives along with exposure to some of University of Chicago’s newest and most exciting technologies.
+Polsky Science and Technology Associates will participate in many aspects of the technology commercialization process, with a focus on screening new invention disclosures for potential intellectual property (IP) protection and analyzing the commercial landscape.
+This is an opportunity to gain valuable technology management experience from a scientific, legal, and business perspective while learning more about some of the University’s newest and most exciting technologies.

 The Resurgence Fellowship program offers a limited number of fellowships to University of Chicago students and provides them with an opportunity to support innovation and business development in the clean energy and sustainability space.
 Student fellows work with startups participating in Resurgence, the Polsky Center’s cleantech accelerator program, to support key aspects of business development.